visipedia/inat_comp/2021/README.md

 The submission format for the Kaggle competition is a csv file with the following format:
 ```
 Id,Predicted
-12345,0 78 23
-67890,83 13 42
+1,9279 608 1220 6626 8696
+2,3821 4951 4833 7040 6913
+3,4112 4061 7453 7540 2348
 ```
 The `Id` column corresponds to the test image id.
-The `Predicted` column corresponds to 3 category ids, separated by spaces.
-You should have one row for each test image.
-Please sort your predictions from most confident to least, from left to right, this will allow us to study top-1, top-2, and top-3 accuracy.
+The `Predicted` column corresponds to 5 category ids, separated by spaces.
+You should have one row for each test image, and the 5 category labels should be sorted in order of decreasing confidence (the most confident category is the first category label).
+The Kaggle leaderboard will be computed using top-1 error (see the [Evaluation](#Evaluation) section above), and the competition organizers will study top-K error using the remaining predictions and present the results at the FGVC8 workshop.

+*Your submission file must have 5 category predictions per image or the Kaggle evaluation will fail.*

 ## Terms of Use
 By downloading this dataset you agree to the following terms: